 There are specific NLIS requirements when moving different types of livestock in Queensland.
-All cattle, sheep, goats and pigs must be fitted with an approved NLIS device when moving between properties identified with different a PIC.
-All movements must be reported to the NLIS database within 48 hours of livestock being moved.
+All cattle, sheep, goats and pigs must be fitted with an approved NLIS device when moving between properties identified with a different PIC.
+All movements must be reported to the NLIS database within 48 hours of livestock arriving at the destination.

 NLIS devices are permanent devices that must not be removed once fitted, and will remain for the lifetime of that animal.
 If a device is lost, the animal must be retagged with an approved NLIS device before moving off the property.

 To order an NLIS device you must first verify your PIC and obtain an official order form from Biosecurity Queensland.
 Complete the relevant sections and have a biosecurity inspector sign the order form.

 Lodge the order form with your rural agent or directly with the manufacturer (specifying your serial number sequence if required).

 Please allow sufficient time between ordering the tags and when they are required to be used.